peddadap/design_templates/README.md

 #### AirByte Platform Specific Flow

 * AirByte will continue to be the platform of choice to configure  source  assets
-* AirByte connections will go thru Resuable Component Modules to strictly adhere to YML model based connections
+* AirByte connections will go thru Reusable Component Modules to strictly adhere to YML model based connections
 * Airflow will "Always" host connections in manual model, external service will trigger designed connections
-* Minimal to no interaction with AirByte for bussiness , dev-ops will configuration , setup and  tuning 1 time
+* Minimal to no interaction with AirByte for business , dev-ops will configuration , setup and  tuning 1 time
-* OpCeneter provides the interactivity with AirFlow for business users
+* Op-Center provides the interactivity with AirFlow for business users

 ``` mermaid